-The following table sets forth our capitalization as of March 31, 2012 on:
+The following table sets forth our capitalization as of September 30, 2012 on:

-- an actual basis; - on a pro forma basis to reflect the completion of our corporate reorganization where Professional Diversity Network, LLC is reorganized as a Delaware corporation and renamed Professional Diversity Network, Inc., and on a pro forma basis to reflect the conversion of promissory notes in the aggregate principal amount of \$1,520,819 owed to certain affiliates of the company into shares of common stock at a price per share equal to the offering price.
-Our outstanding promissory notes are currently nonconvertible.
-However, in connection with this offering, we have an understanding with our founding members that the promissory notes will be exchanged into shares of our common stock at a price equal to the public offering price, without payment of any additional consideration; and - on a pro forma as adjusted basis to reflect the receipt of the net proceeds from the sale of [] shares of common stock in this offering at an assumed initial public offering price of \$[] per share, the midpoint of the range on the front cover of this prospectus, after deducting the estimated underwriting discounts and commissions, the underwriter's accountable expense allowance and estimated offering expenses payable by us.
+- · an actual basis; - on a pro forma basis to reflect the completion of our corporate reorganization pursuant to which Professional Diversity Network, LLC is reorganized as a Delaware corporation and renamed Professional Diversity Network, Inc., and on a pro forma basis to reflect the conversion of promissory notes in the aggregate principal amount of \$1,520,819 plus accrued interest in the amount of \$112,862 owed to certain affiliates of the company into shares of common stock at a price per share equal to the offering price.
+Our outstanding promissory notes are currently non-convertible.
+However, in connection with this offering, we have an understanding with our founding members that the promissory notes will be exchanged into an estimated 148,517 shares of our common stock at a price equal to the public offering price, without payment of any additional consideration; and - on a pro forma as adjusted basis to reflect the receipt of the net proceeds from the sale of 1,820,000 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, the midpoint of the range on the front cover of this prospectus, after deducting the estimated underwriting discounts and commissions, the underwriters' accountable expense allowance and estimated offering expenses payable by us.
 You should read this capitalization table together with our financial statements and the related notes appearing elsewhere in this prospectus, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other financial information included in this prospectus.

-As of March 31, 2012 (in thousands, except share and per share data) Stockholders' equity: Actual Pro forma Pro forma as adjusted(1) \$ - [Undesignated preferred stock, \$[] par value, [] shares authorized, no shares designated, issued or outstanding, actual and pro forma as adjusted] \$ - ф - Notes Payable Common stock, \$[] par value, [] shares authorized, [] shares issued and outstanding, actual; [] shares authorized, issued and outstanding pro forma and pro forma as adjusted Additional paid-in capital Total stockholders' equity Total capitalization \$ \$ \$
+As of September 30, 2012 D 6 Actual Pro forma Pro forma as adjusted(1) Stockholders' equity: \$ \$ - Undesignated preferred stock, \$0.01 par value, 1,000,000 shares authorized, no shares designated, issued or outstanding, actual and pro forma as adjusted - Notes payable 1,477,428 Common stock, \$0.01 par value, 25,000,000 shares authorized, 0 shares issued and outstanding, actual; 25,000,000 shares authorized 3,636,364, issued and outstanding pro forma and 5,456,364 issued and outstanding pro forma as adjusted 36.364 54,564 Members Equity 3,682,064 - - Additional paid-in capital 5,123,128 22,403,999 Total stockholders' equity 5,159,492 22,458,563 Total capitalization \$5,159,492 \$5,159,492 \$22,458,563

-(1) A [\$1.00] increase or decrease in the assumed initial public offering price would result in an approximately \$[] million increase or decrease in pro forma as adjusted additional paid-in capital, pro forma as adjusted total stockholders' equity and pro forma as adjusted total capitalization, assuming the number of shares offered by us, as set forth on the front cover of this prospectus, remains the same, no shares of our common stock are purchased in a directed share offering under our newly established Customer Stock Ownership Plan and after deducting the estimated underwriting discounts and commissions, the underwriter's accountable expense allowance and estimated offering expenses payable by us.
+(1) A \$1.00 increase or decrease in the assumed initial public offering price would result in an approximately \$1.67 million increase or decrease in pro forma as adjusted additional paid-in capital, pro forma as adjusted total stockholders' equity and pro forma as adjusted total capitalization, assuming the number of shares offered by us, as set forth on the front cover of this prospectus, remains the same after deducting the estimated underwriting discounts and commissions, the underwriters' accountable expense allowance and estimated offering expenses payable by us.

-The outstanding share information in the table above is based on the number of shares outstanding as of December 31, 2011 (the same number of shares are outstanding as of the date of this prospectus), and excludes:
+The outstanding share information in the table above is based on the number of shares outstanding as of September 30, 2012 (the same number of shares are outstanding as of the date of this prospectus), and excludes:

-- [] additional shares of common stock reserved and available for future issuances under the 2012 Equity Compensation Plan; and - [] shares of common stock issuable upon exercise of warrants to be issued to the underwriter in connection with this offering that will remain outstanding after this offering at an exercise price equal to 125% of the initial public offering price.
+- 500,000 additional shares of common stock reserved and available for future issuances under the 2013 Equity Compensation Plan; and - 91,000 shares of common stock issuable upon exercise of warrants to be issued to the underwriters in connection with this offering that will remain outstanding after this offering at an exercise price equal to 125% of the initial public offering price.